ManuelGil/vscode-nestjs-generator/README.md

 ## License

-NestJS Nest for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+NestJS File Generator for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.